-Equal educational and extracurricular opportunities are available to all students without regard to race, color, nationality, sex, sexual orientation, gender identity, ancestry, age, religion, physical or mental disability, status as homeless, immigration status, order of protection status, or actual or potential marital or parental status, including pregnancy.
+Equal educational and extracurricular opportunities are available to all students without regard to race, color, national origin, sex, sexual orientation, gender identity, ancestry, age, religion, physical or mental disability, status as homeless, immigration status, order of protection status, military status, unfavorable military discharge, reproductive health decisions, or actual or potential marital or parental status, including pregnancy.

-No student shall, based on sex or sexual orientation, be denied equal access to programs, activities, services or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.
+No student shall, based on sex, sexual orientation, or gender identity be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.

-Any student or parent/guardian with a sex equity or equal opportunity concern should contact Superintendent Jeff Abell 202 N. Stanford, Griggsville, Illinois 62340 (217) 833-2352.
+Any student or parent/guardian with a sex equity or equal opportunity concern should contact Superintendent Bill Capps, 202 N. Stanford, Griggsville, Illinois 62340 (217) 833-2352.